linqiu0-0/DubLease/reports/Week 8 Report.md

 This Week:

 - working tasks:
-    - Complete the user center pages and merge to main branch
+    - Work on the listing page together with Crystal
     - Refine the theme and code styles
+    - connect user center page with backend router
 - blockers:
     - None for now

 Plan for next week:

-- Take a look on the listing page
+- Check other depolyment service, such as google cloud and firebase

 **Crystal Li**